Predictive variational inference: Learn the predictively optimal posterior distribution: Additional Results and Experiments

 \subsection{Interpolation between VI and PVI}

 Posterior regularization allows us to interpolate between VI and PVI.
-We expect that VI has good finite sample performance by having the prior while PVI has better performance asymptotically when the model is misspecified.
+We expect that VI has good finite sample performance because it incorporates the prior while PVI has better performance asymptotically when the model is misspecified.
 We consider the regression problem: